coLAB-UFF/ishs2026/call_papers.md

 No remote presentations will be allowed.
 There will be a special webinar, prior to the main conference, completely online, dedicated for works about the Global South or written by Global South scholars.

 For papers that are part of pre-organized panels, the submission is made directly by the panel proposer.
 In this case, individual paper proposers should not submit their proposals in duplicate.
+Authors of short abstracts are also allowed to submit panels and roundtables proposals, if they so wish.
+However, authors of short abstracts may submit a maximum of two paper proposals, with only one as the main author.

 Please submit your proposal by March 27, 2026, using the button below.